royrobotiks/Graffomat/README.md

 # Graffiti Plotter

 I made [a large plotter for spray cans](https://niklasroy.com/graffomat).
 It is powered by two old cordless drills and it has an Arduino Nano as a brain.
-This README explains how the plotter works.
-You can also find all the codes for the plotter here.
+This README explains how the plotter works and you can find all the codes for the machine in this repo.
 <img alt="DIY spray can plotter" src="https://github.com/royrobotiks/SprayCanPlotter/blob/main/plotter.jpg">

 ## TECHNICAL DESCRIPTION OF THE PLOTTER'S MECHANICS